tomgxz/Kraken/README.md

     e --> h(1.html) & i(2.html) & j(3.html)
 ```

-The `username` and `sitename` folders will be named by the primary keys of the data in the SQL database to avoid any duplicate folder names.
+The `username` and `sitename` folders will be named by the primary keys of the data in the SQL database to avoid duplicate folder names.

-The `files` folder will contain all of the HTML files, named sequentially, and any custom CSS and JavaScript files that the user has added.
+The `files` folder will contain all the HTML files, named sequentially, and any custom CSS and JavaScript files the user has added.

-The `siteDat.json` file will contain all the information about the site file structure, referencing which page requires which HTML file in the `files` folder, and which CSS and JavaScript code blocks need to be imported.
+The `siteDat.json` file will contain all the information about the site file structure, referencing which page requires which HTML file in the `files` folder and which CSS and JavaScript code blocks need to be imported.
 > The server will have a store of CSS and JavaScript that will format every template element and section.

-The `site.ini` config file will contain all of the information about the site settings, theming and preferences.
+The `site.ini` config file will contain all of the information about the site settings, theming, and preferences.

 ### Algorithms
 The main parts of this solution are using a SQL database to store information about the multi-user system, the UI design and interactivity, and the actual drag-and-drop editor, with the drag-and-drop editor being the most complex.